LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/public-api.md

 LivePerson Messaging uses 3 different types of priorities: `URGENT`, `NORMAL`, `PRIORITIZED`.
 This API allows setting TTR for the ongoing conversation.

 {: .important}
-**Please note** setting of TTR is supported only for messaging conversation
+Setting of TTR is supported only for messaging conversation

 #### Request